LegateG/IRCC-PRA/README.md

 3. PR Admissions by Category: A bar chart shows admissions by category over time.
 A trend line tracks the median lowest CRS score, revealing score increases or decreases.
 Plus, a cumulative distribution chart shows candidate scores in the Express Entry pool.
 4. Score comparison: Healthcare and French categories versus general.
 Each boxplot chart shows the score advantage of the respective category over the general draws.

+What's ahead of us?

-Note that the upcoming removal of LMIA-based job offer points could lead to a lower downward shift in the overall distribution of scores.
+The upcoming removal of LMIA-based job offer points 's expected to lead to a lower downward shift in the overall distribution of scores in the future.